DocMinus/bengal-ai-classifier/README.md

 ## Issues
 For some reason, mybinder throws an error and this doesn't work anymore.
 I am not sure if this is due to the large file system or something different.<br>
 Meaning, if someone wants to test this, you will have to do the local Jupyter version.
+Testing different ipynb names, yml file instead of requirement file...

 ## Kudos
 Based on [fast.ai](https://www.fast.ai/).